Summer School

 General Information

-The Summer School Aguntum - Archaeological Field School offers students of ancient studies the opportunity to participate in the excavation of the Roman city of Aguntum, courses on the history of the Eastern Alps and excursions to the most exciting archaeological sites in the region.
+The Summer School Aguntum - Archaeological Field School offers students of ancient studies the opportunity to take part in the excavation of the Roman city of Aguntum, attend courses on the history of the Eastern Alps, and join excursions to the region’s most compelling archaeological sites.

-The practical work on the excavation includes uncovering, describing and measuring the archaeological features, salvaging and initial treatment of the finds as well as the further processing and interpretation of the finds and features.
-Accompanying courses are offered on the current discourse of field archaeological methods and the wider historical context of the excavation site in Roman and Late Antique times (1st to 6th century AD).
+Practical work on the excavation includes exposing, recording, and surveying archaeological features; recovering and initially treating finds; and the subsequent processing and interpretation of both finds and features.
+Accompanying courses address current debates in field‑archaeological methods and the broader historical context of the site in Roman and Late Antique times (1st–6th century AD).

-The Roman city of Aguntum has been known since the early 20th century and excavations have been carried out here since 1912.
-Since 1991, these have been led by the Department of Archaeology at the University of Innsbruck and since 1994, teaching excavations have been carried out in Aguntum for students of the University of Innsbruck.
-From 2021, the Aguntum Summer School will also be offered.
+The Roman town of Aguntum has been known since the early 20th century, and excavations have been carried out here since 1912.
+Since 1991, they have been led by the Department of Archaeology at the University of Innsbruck, and since 1994 teaching excavations have been conducted in Aguntum for students of the University of Innsbruck.
+From 2021 onward, the Aguntum Summer School has also been offered.

 The excavation site and the excavation project

-The Municipium Claudium Aguntum was granted a town charter under Emperor Claudius.
-The first traces of settlement in the area of the city that has been researched so far date back to the beginning of the 1st century AD.
-In connection with the granting of the city charter, the urban centre (forum, thermal baths) was expanded and a city wall was built.
-However, this has so far only been documented on the eastern side of the city and appears to have been primarily representative in character.
-A strong connection between Roman Aguntum and the Mediterranean region can be seen in the buildings known to date.
-In addition to the thermal baths, the first phase of which can be traced back to Campanian models, an atrium house modelled on the Mediterranean was also built in the 1st century AD.
-As this form of construction was only partially suitable for the harsh climate of the Mountain Regions, the first adaptations were made just one generation after its construction and the building was increasingly equipped with heatable rooms.
-The geographical and economic proximity of Aguntum to the Mediterranean region is not only evident in the architecture, such as the round macellum, but also in the finds, which are rich in Mediterranean imports from the 1st century to Late Antiquity.
+The Municipium Claudium Aguntum received municipal status under Emperor Claudius.
+The earliest traces of settlement in the area investigated so far date to the early 1st century AD.
+In connection with the granting of municipal rights, the urban center (forum, thermae) was expanded and a city wall was constructed.
+To date, this wall has only been documented on the eastern side of the city and appears to have been primarily representative in character.
+The buildings known so far reveal strong ties between Roman Aguntum and the Mediterranean world.
+In addition to the baths—whose earliest phase follows Campanian models—an atrium house inspired by Mediterranean architecture was erected in the 1st century AD.
+Because this building type was only partly suited to the harsher Alpine climate, the first adaptations were made within a generation, and the house was increasingly equipped with heated rooms.
+Aguntum’s geographic and economic proximity to the Mediterranean is evident not only in its architecture—such as the circular macellum—but also in the finds, which include abundant Mediterranean imports from the 1st century through Late Antiquity.

-Aguntum is located at a crossroads of Alpine cross-connections from south to north and east to west.
-Alpine resources such as rock crystal form one of the economic foundations of the town.
-During excavations in recent years, hundreds of rock crystals were found on the site of the forum, providing evidence of the trade in this material.
-The raw material came from the wider area surrounding the city and was traded after sorting and rough processing.
+Aguntum lies at a crossroads of Alpine transit routes running south–north and east–west.
+Alpine resources such as rock crystal formed one of the town’s economic pillars.
+Excavations in recent years have recovered hundreds of rock crystals from the commercial forum, attesting to the trade in this material.
+The raw material came from the wider environs of the city and was marketed after sorting and preliminary processing.

-By the 2nd century AD, the town had achieved a certain degree of prosperity, which was reflected in lively building activity on the settlement site.
-After a major fire in the 3rd century AD, which according to current knowledge cannot be linked to an act of war, a phase of change begins.
-The public buildings increasingly lost their function and were converted into living quarters and workshops.
-At the same time, particularly in the 4th century, numerous conversions of private buildings can be observed and, with the construction of a church extra muros in the same period, the strong influence of the Christian religion is now also tangible.
-Aguntum remained a town at least until the 5th century AD, but lost importance.
-Aguntum plays an important role in written records for the last time in 610 AD, as a decisive battle between the Bavarians and Slavs for supremacy in the region is said to have taken place near the town.
+By the 2nd century AD, the town had attained a certain prosperity, reflected in vigorous building activity across the settlement.
+After a major fire in the 3rd century AD—which, based on current evidence, cannot be linked to warfare—a phase of transformation began.
+Public buildings increasingly lost their functions and were converted into dwellings and workshops.
+At the same time, especially in the 4th century, numerous alterations to private houses can be observed; with the construction of a church extra muros in the same period, the strong influence of Christianity also becomes tangible.
+Aguntum remained a town at least into the 5th century AD, but declined in importance.
+It appears in the written record for the last time in AD 610, when a decisive battle between Bavarians and Slavs for regional supremacy is said to have taken place near the town.

-The focus of the current excavations is on the city's trading and administrative centre.
-With the work in the merchants' forum and the neighbouring administrative buildings, we hope to gain further information on the economic foundations of the imperial city as well as on the transformation process of the settlement that took place immediately after the fire.
+Current excavations focus on the city’s commercial and administrative center.
+Work in the commercial forum and the adjacent administrative buildings aims to shed further light on the town’s economic foundations and on the transformation of the settlement immediately after the fire.

 Nach oben scrollen